deco3500-2017/assigned-null/README.md

 ### 2.4 Audience
-The target audience for study mates is for tertiary level students.This is because the university environment supports group study by providing access to rooms and tables which groups can be stationed at.
-Also University can tend to isolate students as even if friends are attending the same university they may not be taking the same course, so finding new friends or groups to study can be difficult.
+The target audience for study mates is tertiary level students.This is because the university environment supports group study by providing access to rooms and tables which groups can be stationed at.
+Also compared to schools, university can tend to isolate students.
+Because even if friends are attending the same university they may not be taking the same course, so finding new friends or groups to study with can be difficult.
 Study mates helps bridge this by providing a platform that allows students to meet new people within their course.

 ### 2.5 Context of Use
-Essentially the individual will use the app in a mobile setting as they will intend to meet up while on the go.
+Students will use the app in a mobile setting as it is easier to meet up while on the go.
 Each individual has the ability to search for existing groups, or to create a new one.
-Location is integrated with the use of a map api, making use of the mobile gps to both share and find locations.
-Use
+Location is integrated with the use of a map api, making use of the mobile GPS to both share and find locations.
+For example, a student named Roger may finish a lecture at 11:00AM and have to wait around until 1:00PM until his next class.
+While he waits he buys some lunch while setting an active group meeting to his location.
+Interested students, some of which may have attended his previous lecture can meet up and discuss concepts related to his chosen topic.

 ### 2.6 Prior Art